How to Start a Yarn Shop

 - Customer service.
 You’ll need to be able to build rapport with your customers so that you retain them as customers and gain repeat business and referrals.

-Costs to Start a Yarn Shop
+Checklist for Starting a Yarn Shop

 Step 1: Write your Business Plan